MyPureCloud/user-provisioning-scripts-js/docs/module4_creating_webrtc_phones.md

 }
 ```

-The last line of this function, iterates over all of the created users and uses two function to create the users WebRTC phone and then assigning the phone to the user: `phoneApiProxy.createWebRTCPhone()` and `stationsApiProxy.assignUserToWebRtcPhone()`.
+The last line of this function, iterates over all of the created users and uses two function to create the users WebRTC phone and then assign the phone to the user: `phoneApiProxy.createWebRTCPhone()` and `stationsApiProxy.assignUserToWebRtcPhone()`.

 # Create the Web RTC Phone
 The `createWebRTCPhone()` function is located in the `src/proxies/phoneapi.js` file.
 To create the phone we are going to use the `TelephonyProvidersEdgeApi` api.
 [1] The code for `createWebRTCPhone()` function is shown below.